 by the relativistic term:

-detector.
-Writeout to the Thomson detector file is done after the laser for each detector is no longer
+After all local spectra contributions have been evaluated, the global contribution to the spectrum for the current laser/detector pair is calculated and added to the overall Thomson spectrum for the detector.
+Writeout to the Thomson detector file is done after the laser for each detector is no longer active.

 To include the use of the ThomsonScattering unit with ray tracing, the following should be